mic0ishere/microsoft-auth-bridge-web/README.md

 ## What is this?

 This application was developed for a school minecraft server, as a way to make sure only real students can access the server.
-As everyone had his own school Microsoft email account, it was an obvious choice to make it so everyone can register using Microsoft's OAuth.
+As everyone had his own school email account, it was an obvious choice to make it so everyone can register using Microsoft's OAuth.

+This repo is dedicated to the web portion of the project.
 There's also a plugin for it, check it out at [github.com/mic0ishere/microsoft-auth-bridge-plugin](https://github.com/mic0ishere/microsoft-auth-bridge-plugin).

 ## How do I set it up?